Table of Contents

 <property> <name>http.content.limit</name> <value>65536</value> <description>The length limit for downloaded content using the http:// protocol, in bytes.
 If this value is nonnegative (>=0), content longer than it will be truncated; otherwise, no truncation at all.
 Do not confuse this setting with the file.content.limit setting. </description> </property>

-Change the value of http.content.limit
+Change the value of http.content.limit to

-to accept files of any size.
+-1 to accept files of any size.

 You will probably also want to write some code to present search results in an easily usable fashion.